EaseConvert/ConvertEase-Android-app/README.md

 ## Bug Reporting

 🐞 Found a bug or have feedback?
 We'd love to hear from you.
-Please report issues on our [Email](easeconvert@gmail.com) page.
+Please report issues by sending an email to [ConvertEase](mailto:easeconvert@gmail.com).

 ## Contact

-📧 For questions, suggestions, or support, feel free to contact us at [Email](easeconvert@gmail.com).
+📧 For questions, suggestions, or support, feel free to contact us at [ConvertEase](mailto:easeconvert@gmail.com).

 ---

 © 2023 ConvertEase.
 All rights reserved.